codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Namespace resource labels**
 Optional.
 The label of the namespace resource to which you are installing the hybrid runtime.
-Labels are required to identity the networks that need access during installation, as is the case when using services meshes such as Istio for example.
+Labels are required to identify the networks that need access during installation, as is the case when using services meshes such as Istio for example.

 * CLI wizard and Silent install: Add the `--namespace-labels` flag, and define the labels in `key=value` format.
 Separate multiple labels with `commas`.